-An international student is defined as a student who is not a U.S. citizen but who has obtained a visa status that allows them to attend school in the U.S. and may provide limited U.S. work authorization.

-In addition to the eligibility requirements indicated in the Student Assistant and Student Help section, international students may have additional eligibility requirements they must meet.
+An international student is defined as a student who is not a U.S. citizen but who has obtained a visa status that allows them to attend school in the U.S. In addition, may provide limited U.S. work authorization.
+International students may have additional eligibility requirements they must meet.
 To ensure a timely and efficient international student hire, you must contact the Human Resources department to ensure all paperwork is in order.
-Please note: International students may not telework from home.